tobiasbriones/blog/mathswe/tsd/oss/github/initializing-the-texsydo-github-organization-2024-09-04/index.md

 "center" of *any* article.

 The Texsydo logo is, like all MathSwe logos I've devised, mathematical art that represents the robustness of the MSW and MSWE concepts.
-The new logo, enables me to start producing Texsydo with its coming MVPs, Web, and FX.
-As a fun fact, I initially used Photopea to draw, but it's Texsydo FX the one that will engineer mathematical art.
+The new logo lets me start producing Texsydo with its coming MVPs, Web, and FX.
+As a fun fact, I initially used Photopea to draw, but it's Texsydo FX, the one that will engineer mathematical art.